Login

 1. StackOne leverages synthetic webhooks by polling the underlying provider records every hour and comparing stored hashes.
 The poll time can be adapted based on your needs and no PII is stored as part of this process.

-5. Finally, click on the Create Webhook button.
-You should now see the webhook on the webhooks page.
+5. Finally, click on the Save Webhook button.
+You should now see the Webhook on the webhooks page.

 event list and associated record_type